 The program acknowledges that emergency circumstances (i.e. serious illnesses, deaths, and funeral of immediate family) can occur; such events will be taken under advisement by the Clinical Coordinator and the Program Director; however, students must provide the Clinical Coordinator and Program Director with documentation supporting the reason for being late and/or absent.
-It is required that students notify their clinical coordinator and clinical instructor ahead of time if they will not be able to attend clinic, and their program faculty if they will not be able to attend class.
-A combination of email, phone, and text can be used depending on the preference of the individual.
-Phone calls and texts are not to be sent too late or too early in the day.
+It is required that students notify their clinical coordinator and clinical preceptor ahead of time if they will not be able to attend clinic, and their program faculty if they will not be able to attend class.